A Convergent Numerical Algorithm for $\alpha$-Dissipative Solutions of the Hunter-Saxton Equation: Introduction

 We accompany the numerical algorithm with a convergence analysis, which shows that the limit is a weak $\alpha$-dissipative solution.
-In particular, we obtain that $u_{\Delta x} \rightarrow u$ in $L^{\infty}(\R)$ for all $t \geq 0$, which is the main quantity of interest in practice, while a subsequence of the total energy $\mu_\Dx(t, \R)$ and the energy measure $\mu_\Dx(t)$ in Eulerian coordinates converge for almost every time.
+In particular, we obtain that $u_{\Delta x} \rightarrow u$ in $L^{\infty}(\R)$ for all $t \geq 0$, which is the main quantity of interest in practice, while a subsequence of the energy measure $\mu_\Dx(t)$ converges weakly for almost every time.

 The outline of the paper is as follows.
 In Section~\ref{sec:prelim} we set the stage for the Cauchy problem of \eqref{eq:Hunter-Saxton} by defining the Eulerian set $\D$, the Lagrangian set $\F$, the mappings $L$ and $M$ between them and the notion of an $\alpha$-dissipative solution.
 Then in Section \ref{sec:numAlgorithm} we focus on deriving and motivating our choice of the projection operator $P_{\Delta x}$, before we discuss the practical implementation of our numerical algorithm.
 In Section \ref{sec:convAnalysis} we conduct the convergence analysis.
 In the last section, Section~\ref{sec:Numex}, we provide a few numerical experiments to illustrate the theoretical results and to go beyond the theory established here by investigating the convergence rate.